gusztavvargadr/packer/README.md

 ## Resources

-This repository could not exist without the following great tools:
+This repository could not exist without the following great technologies:

 - [Packer]
 - [Vagrant]